Chris Botti: Columbia recordings (2001–2022)

 On September 25, 2007, Botti released an album entitled Italia.
-The album places focus on Botti's Italian roots through such songs as "Ave Maria", "Venice", "Estate", and the title track "Italia", on which he partnered with Andrea Bocelli.
+The album places focus on Botti's Italian roots through such songs as "Venice", "Estaté", and the title track "Italia", on which he partnered with Andrea Bocelli.
 In December 2007, the album was nominated for the Grammy Award for Best Pop Instrumental Album.
 Botti also performed the song with Bocelli during the 2007 edition of the Teatro del Silenzio, which was released on DVD titled Vivere Live in Tuscany in 2008.

 Early in 2009, Botti released his second CD/DVD PBS project, Chris Botti In Boston.
 Performing with the Boston Pops Orchestra, Botti shared the stage with Yo-Yo Ma, Steven Tyler, Josh Groban, Katharine McPhee, John Mayer, Sting, and others.

-By June 2009, Chris Botti had released 12 solo albums.
 His first few releases are often classified as smooth jazz, though critic Alex Henderson argues that Botti's music was a cut above much of the genre; reviewing his 1999 album, Slowing Down the World, Henderson writes "it would be a major mistake to lump it in with... outright elevator muzak ...
 Botti is capable of a lot more."
 That same year as well as the following year, Botti appeared as a Pennington Great Performers series artist with the Baton Rouge Symphony Orchestra.

 On April 17, 2012, Botti released his tenth studio album Impressions.
 On February 10, 2013, the album received the Grammy Award for Best Pop Instrumental Album.

 On August 18, 2018, PBS released Botti's third PBS project, "Great Performances: The Chris Botti Band in Concert", where he was joined on stage by vocalists Sy Smith and Veronica Swift, violinist Caroline Campbell and organist Joey DeFrancesco, along with pianist Taylor Eigsti.

+Blue Note Records and Vol. 1.
+(2023–present)

+In August 2023, the lead single of Botti's debut album on Blue Note Records, a version of the standard ″Old Folks″, was released.
+The album itself, entitled Vol. 1, was released in October of the same year.

 In media

+Botti played the theme song on trumpet in closing scenes and credits in the 1998 film Playing by Heart.

 Botti was the leader of the house band on the nationally syndicated daytime talk show The Caroline Rhea Show for its only season in 2002–2003.
 He was named one of People magazine's 50 Most Beautiful People of 2004.

-Botti performed the United States' national anthem in MetLife Stadium in East Rutherford, New Jersey, for a crowd of over 80,000 and a worldwide television audience on November 3, 2014, prior to the Indianapolis Colts vs. New York Giants National Football League game.
+Botti performed "The Star-Spangled Banner" in MetLife Stadium for a crowd of over 80,000 and a worldwide television audience on November 3, 2014, prior to the Indianapolis Colts vs. New York Giants National Football League game.

 Botti appeared in the Season 3 The Real Housewives of Beverly Hills episode "Don't Sing For Your Supper" as a dinner guest of Yolanda Hadid and David Foster.